Shopify/polaris/.changeset/stupid-books-unite.md

 '@shopify/polaris': minor
 ---

-Add white background to Navigation if logo is present
+Updated the `Navigation` `logo` container to have a white background when present